Oman – November 25 – December 4 2015

 Old Muscat.
 The main road leads via the corniche to the tiny, open-gated city of Muscat, home to the palace and diwan.
 It sits cradled in a natural harbour surrounded by a jagged spine of hills.
 It is the site of Oman’s brand-new national museum (opposite the palace entrance).

 Muscat Gate.
-Straddling the road between the corniche and the old walled city, the original gates were used until the 1970s to keep land-bound marauders out, marks the position of the old city wall and introduces Muscat proper.
+Straddling the road between the corniche and the old walled city, the original gates were used until the 1970s to keep land-bound marauders out, marking the position of the old city wall and introducing Muscat proper.

 Al-Jalali Fort.
 Guarding the entrance to the harbour to the east, Al-Jalali Fort was built during the Portuguese occupation in the 1580s on Arab foundations.
 The fort is accessible only via a steep flight of steps.
-As such, it made the perfect prison for a number of years, but now it is a museum of Omani heritage, open only to visiting dignitaries and heads of state.
+As such, it made the perfect prison for several years, but now it is a museum of Omani heritage, open only to visiting dignitaries and heads of state.

 Bayt al-Zubair.
 A museum in a beautifully restored house with photos and displays of traditional handicrafts and furniture).